non-bin/primes/README.md

 For the moment all settings are in the `primes.c` file, and the program must be recompiled whenever they are changed.
 Some easy things to mess with are the config variables on lines 10-20.
 You can see the impact of adding threads by using `time` and changing the `threadCount` variable (usually you want this to be equal to your cpu's core count).

+## Things To Note

+This version is pretty inefficient on small numbers, so try with a single large prime, or a range of higher primes (> 100000000)

 ## Some Primes To Test On

     992429121339693967